 End of Q1: Inventory acquired, valued at cost

-From acquisition through the end of Q1, inventory value was cost.
-This is because cost was always lower than market.
+From acquisition through the end of Q1, inventory value was "cost."
+This value applies because "cost" was always lower than the "market."

 - The Allowance account has $0 balance because there were no LCM adjustments yet.